Esri/idp/Documentation/SAML/Configure Shibboleth.md

    > **Note:** Selecting the **One identity provider** option allows you to register one SAML IDP for your ArcGIS organization.
 To authenticate users with SAML logins from multiple IDPs, [register a SAML-based federation](https://doc.arcgis.com/en/arcgis-online/administer/saml-logins.htm#ESRI_STEP_BD2FE74A6D9D41D88499035A69801EE6) instead of a single IDP.
 See [one federation of IDPs](https://enterprise.arcgis.com/en/portal/latest/administer/windows/configure-a-federation-of-identity-providers.htm) for ArcGIS Enterprise instructions.

 5. Choose **Automatically** or **Upon invitation from an administrator** to specify how users can join the organization.
 Selecting the first option allows users to sign in to the organization with their SAML login without any intervention from an administrator; their account is registered with the organization automatically the first time they sign in.
-The second option requires the administrator to invite the necessary users to the organization.
+The second option requires the administrator to invite the necessary users to the organization (using a [command line utility](https://enterprise.arcgis.com/en/portal/latest/administer/windows/add-members-to-your-portal.htm#ESRI_SECTION1_29AF645AF75140698CA9879C3E059D39) for ArcGIS Enterprise users).
 When the user receives the invitation, they can sign in to the organization.

+   > **Tip:** For ArcGIS Enterprise users, it's recommended that you designate at least one SAML account as an administrator of your portal and demote or delete the [initial administrator account](https://enterprise.arcgis.com/en/portal/latest/install/windows/about-the-initial-administrator-account.htm).
+It is also recommended that you [disable the **Create an account** button](https://enterprise.arcgis.com/en/portal/latest/administer/windows/add-members-to-your-portal.htm#ESRI_SECTION2_2D990320EC354A559A7081CF91709894) in the portal website so people cannot create their own accounts.
+For full instructions, see [Configure a SAML-compliant identity provider with your portal](https://enterprise.arcgis.com/en/portal/latest/administer/windows/configuring-a-saml-compliant-identity-provider-with-your-portal.htm#ESRI_SECTION1_65AC88E72E2B4CFBBBC061311F9B4EA4).

 6. Provide metadata information for the IDP using one of the two options below:

    - **File**—By default, Shibboleth provides the IdP metadata file in `SHIBBOLETH_HOME/metadata`.
 If the metadata file is accessible, choose the **File** option for the metadata of the SAML IDP and browse to the `SHIBBOLETH_HOME/metadata/idp-metadata.xml` file.
 ArcGIS validates the signature in SAML assertion responses from Shibboleth using the first signing certificate in the IDP metadata file.
 However, by default, the first signature listed in the Shibboleth IDP metadata file is for back channel TLS communication, while the second one is for signing assertion responses.
 You will need to either comment out the first signature or move it below the second one, and use the updated metadata file to register Shibboleth with ArcGIS.
 The signatures are defined using the `<KeyDescriptor use="signing">` element in the metadata file.